ongyx/vgmusic.py/README.md

 An example of a cache file is at the root of this repo; it is a pre-parsed full dump of info (direct links, authors, etc.) on all the songs currently on VGMusic.
-It weighs in at ~8.5 MB right now (as JSON; experimentation with msgpack yielded ~5 MB of data.)
+It weighs in at 8.5 MB as JSON (6 MB without indentation).

 ## Usage